-93 See Muhammad Salim al-'Awwa, Political Pluralism from an Islamic Perspective, Al-Insan magazine, Paris, year 1, issue 2, August 1990, p.
+95 See Muhammad Salim al-'Awwa, Political Pluralism from an Islamic Perspective, Al-Insan magazine, Paris, Year 1, Issue 2, August 1990, p.
 22. (in Arabic)

-94 See Ibid., p.
+96 See Ibid., p.
 9.

-95 Yusuf al-Qaradawi, Fatawah Mu'asirah (Contemporary Islamic Religious Rulings) (Al-Mansura: Dar al-Wafa' li al-Tiba'a wa al-Nashr wa al-Tawzi', 1993), part 2, p.
+97 Yusuf al-Qaradawi, Fatawah Mu'asirah (Contemporary Islamic Religious Rulings) (Al-Mansura: Dar al-Wafa' li al-Tiba'a wa al-Nashr wa al-Tawzi', 1993), part 2, p.
 658.

-97 See Yusuf al-Qaradawi, op. cit., p.
+99 See Yusuf al-Qaradawi, op. cit., p.
 652.

-98 See Muhammad Salim al-'Awwa, Political Pluralism from an Islamic Perspective, p.
-56; and Abdul Raziq 'Eid and Muhammad Abdul Jabbar, Al-Dimuqratiyyah Bayna al-Islam wa al-'Ilmaniyyah (Democracy between Islam and Secularism) (Damascus: Dar al-Fikr, 1999), p.
+100 See Muhammad Salim al-'Awwa, Political Pluralism from an Islamic Perspective, p.
+56; and Abdul Raziq 'Eid and Muhammad Abdul Jabbar, al-Dimuqratiyyah Bayna al-Islam wa al-'Ilmaniyyah (Democracy between Islam and Secularism) (Damascus: Dar al-Fikr, 1999), p.
 43.

-pluralism, but rather stems from having a faction rejecting partisanship because of negative practice in their countries.
+There can be no democracy without political pluralism, and no pluralism without organized parties and regulatory laws.
+Parties in the democratic system have many tasks, whether the parties are in power or in the opposition.
+Yet despite its importance and role, there have been varied positions among Muslim thinkers.
+This difference in views does not stem from the principle of political-partisan pluralism. but rather stems from having a faction rejecting partisanship because of negative practice in their countries.
 Some of the proponents of this view might also adduce the fact that the Qur'an had criticized partisanship.
 However, this is not valid, because the Qur'an also praised it in other places.
-Furthermore, those rejecting partisanship did not dig deeper into the nature of what the Qur'an had criticized in this regard.
-To eliminate ambiguity, Muhammad Salim al-'Awwa, the Egyptian Islamist thinker, showed that the Qur'an's criticism was only of those parties based on idolatry, paganism, polytheism and enmity against Islam and the Muslims,99 or those parties that spread fragmentation and vision as Hasan al-Banna stated.
-For this reason, Ishaq al-Farhan laid the condition that parties must not violate Islamic principles.100
+Furthermore, those rejecting partisanship did not dig deeper into the nature of what the Our'an had criticized in this regard.
+To eliminate ambiguity, Muhammad Salim al-'Awwa, the Egyptian Islamist thinker, showed that the Our'an's criticism was only of those parties based on idolatry, paganism, polytheism and enmity against Islam and the Muslims, 101 or those parties that spread fragmentation and vision as Hasan al-Banna stated.
+For this reason, Ishaq al-Farhan laid the condition that parties must not violate Islamic principles.
+102

-Yusuf al-Qaradawi defines a political partyas: "A group of members who share certain ideas, and consider them the closest to the Truth."101 Al-Qaradawi requires parties to recognize other parties, and not to be established on regional, ethnic, or religious bases, or something similar.102
+Yusuf al-Qaradawi defines a political partyas: "A group of members who share certain ideas, and consider them the closest to the Truth."
+103 Qaradawi requires parties to recognize other parties, and not to be established on regional, ethnic, or religious bases, or something similar.
+104